torchbox/wagtail-wordpress-import/README.md

 # Wagtail Wordpess Import

-An package to extend Wagatil CMS and import wordpress content types from an xml file into a Wagail project.
+An extension for Wagtail CMS that imports WordPress content from an exported XML file into Wagtail models.

-Create page models, image models, document models and more.

 ## Installation